 - have a strong and positive relationship with the child.

 Other Person Guardianship is not the same as adoption.
 Adoption permanently changes the legal status of the child and birth parents are no longer recognised by law as the child's parents.

 An OPG arrangement still recognises the child as part of their birth family and will be supported in maintaining and strengthening that connection if it is safe to do so.

 How to apply

-If you are interested in becoming an OP guardian, discuss your interest with your caseworker who will explain to you the process and advise if OPG is appropriate for the child.
+If you are interested in becoming an Other Person Guardian, discuss your interest with your caseworker who will explain to you the process and advise if OPG is appropriate for the child.

 Once you have registered your interest, your caseworker is your main contact.